 When you’re hurting, what makes you feel good?
 Fuzzy socks?
 A hot bath?
 Extra TV?
 For individuals affected by Rheumatoid Arthritis, a flare can bring on pain, swollen/tender joints, stiffness, and fatigue, leading many patients to seek out new and better ways to find relief.
 To learn about how our community members manage their RA symptoms, this month, we asked our community, “What do you do to get comfortable during a flare?”.

-Check-out these 10 ways to get comfortable during a flare:
+10 ways to get comfortable during an RA flare

 “I got a body pillow...supports every place I need it to.”